Fuco1/smartparens/README.md

 Wrapping
 ==========

 *(This feature is only partially implemented.
-Permission system is not supported.
+Permission system is not supported yet.
 This means auto wrapping works everywhere if it is turned on.
 However, this isn't such a big deal as auto-insertion of pairs.)*

 If you select a region and start typing any of the pairs, the active region will be wrapped with the pair.
 For multi-character pairs, a special insertion mode is entered, where point jumps to the beginning of the region.
 If you insert a complete pair, the region is wrapped and point returns to the original position.

 If you insert a character that can't possibly complete a pair, the wrapping is cancelled, the point returns to the original position and the typed text is inserted.

-If you use `delete-selection-mode`, you **MUST** disable it and enable an emulation by running `sp-turn-on-delete-selection-mode`.
-This behaves in the exact same way as original `delete-selection-mode`, indeed, it simply calls the `delete-selection-pre-hook` when appropriate.
-However, it intercepts it and handle the wrapping if needed.
+If you use `delete-selection-mode` or `cua-delete-selection`, the content of the region is removed first.

 At any time in the insertion mode you can use `C-g` to cancel the insertion.
 In this case, both the opening and closing pairs are removed and the point returns to the original position.
-The region is not deleted even if `sp-turn-on-delete-selection-mode` is active.
+The region is not deleted even if some "delete-selection" mode is active.

 Wrapping with tags
 ----------